Re-enrich stale CRM records

 Output: 1 SAME, 1 PROMOTED, 1 MOVED, 1 DEPARTED.
 Below is the real result from running the prompt against the live Lusha connector.

 The MOVED row is the most actionable.
-The CRM has the contact at Notion.
-Lusha shows she moved to Together AI 16 months ago, where she’s been a VP for over a year.
+The CRM has the contact at her old employer.
+Lusha shows she moved to a new company 16 months ago, where she’s been a VP for over a year.
 The page surfaces both the old and the new record so the rep can update the row and re-engage at the right employer.

 Three credits consumed for three matched rows.
 The DEPARTED row charged nothing.